mjreno/modflow6-nc-demo/README.md

 supports multiple conventions.

 Attributes are the primary mechanism enabling Model input to be correctly read by MODFLOW 6.
-It is proposed that a well described set of file and variable scoped attributes be defined to support this effort.
-The names and purposes described here are open for discussion.
-A common prefix for all MODFLOW 6 NetCDF4 attributes is probably useful, and in these examples the prefix "mf6_" is used.
 It is intended that the MODFLOW 6 NetCDF supported attribute set can be extended as appropriate.

 ### Global attributes